Trends in Antiques for 2025: Antique Furniture Collecting

 Another category experiencing a resurgence is antique blanket chests.
 The online antiques and vintage marketplace Chairish reports a recent increase in sales of these items, especially those with original decorative painted finishes, both Swedish and Pennsylvania German The 6 Hottest Antiques to Collect Right Now, According to Dealers and Designers.

-Traditional furniture styles, such as Chippendale, Federal, American Colonial Revival, and original English and Continental antiques, have also seen a pronounced resurgence over the last year, according to Chairish The 6 Hottest Antiques to Collect Right Now, According to Dealers and Designers.
+Traditional furniture styles, such as Chippendale, Federal, American Colonial Revival, and original English and Continental antiques, have also seen a pronounced resurgence over the past year, according to Chairish The 6 Hottest Antiques to Collect Right Now, According to Dealers and Designers.

 Painted Swedish furniture remains a perennial top seller at antiques dealer Charles Peed’s Palm Beach showroom.
 This style is seen as relatable and bridges the gap between well-made brown furniture and high-gilded French Louis styles The 6 Hottest Antiques to Collect Right Now, According to Dealers and Designers.